mercari/tortoise/docs/horizontal.md

 If the traffic next day is very similar to this day, then Tortoise no longer needs to switch the scaling way to Vertical during peak time.

-#### Example2: reach `preferred-replicas-number-upper-limit` and `maximum-cpu-cores` and `maximum-memory-bytes`
+#### Example2: reach `PreferredReplicaNumUpperLimit` and `MaximumCPUCores` and `MaximumMemoryBytes`

 Let's say the global configurations are (the same as Example1):
-- `minimum-min-replicas` 3
+- `MinimumMinReplicas` 3
-- `preferred-replicas-number-upper-limit`: 10
+- `PreferredReplicaNumUpperLimit`: 10
-- `maximum-cpu-cores`: 5 cores
+- `MaximumCPUCores`: 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
 - `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1 cores
 - resource request: CPU 2 cores
-- the num of replicas: 10 (the same as `preferred-replicas-number-upper-limit`)
+- the num of replicas: 10 (the same as `PreferredReplicaNumUpperLimit`)
 - the resource consumption is increasing.

 As described in Example1, Tortoise temporary switches the scaling way to Vertical.

 After a while, the target workload looks like:
-- resource request: CPU 5 cores (the same value as `maximum-cpu-cores` and `maximum-memory-bytes` given to each resource")
+- resource request: CPU 5 cores (the same value as `MaximumCPUCores` and `MaximumMemoryBytes` given to each resource")
 - the num of replicas: 10 (the same as "preferred maximum number of replicas")
 - still the resource consumption is increasing.

-The resource request reaches the `maximum-cpu-cores` and `maximum-memory-bytes` given to each resource" now.
+The resource request reaches the `MaximumCPUCores` and `MaximumMemoryBytes` given to each resource" now.
 So, Tortoise switch the scaling way back to the Horizontal.

 After a while, the target workload looks like:
-- resource request: CPU 5 cores (CPU request is the same value as `maximum-cpu-cores` and `maximum-memory-bytes`)
+- resource request: CPU 5 cores (CPU request is the same value as `MaximumCPUCores` and `MaximumMemoryBytes`)
-- the num of replicas: 15 (more than `preferred-replicas-number-upper-limit`)
+- the num of replicas: 15 (more than `PreferredReplicaNumUpperLimit`)
 - the resource consumption starts to be decreasing.

-If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached `maximum-cpu-cores` and `maximum-memory-bytes`.
+If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached `MaximumCPUCores` and `MaximumMemoryBytes`.

 #### Example 3: reach the minimum number of replicas

 Let's say the global configurations are (the same as Example1):
-- `minimum-min-replicas` 3
+- `MinimumMinReplicas` 3
-- `preferred-replicas-number-upper-limit`: 10
+- `PreferredReplicaNumUpperLimit`: 10
-- `maximum-cpu-cores`: CPU 5 cores
+- `MaximumCPUCores`: CPU 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
 - `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1 cores
 - resource request: CPU 2 cores
-- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
+- the num of replicas: 3 (the same as `PreferredReplicaNumUpperLimit`)
 - the resource consumption is decreasing.

 This case, Tortoise prefers not to decrease the replica number more.